pquerna/elderberry/README.md

 ## Using EB Server

-You previously ran `elderberry github.com/pquerna/example/mything github.com/pquerna/example/ebserver`, and it generated the `ebserver` package.
+You previously ran `elderberry github.com/pquerna/example/mything github.com/pquerna/example/generated_server`, and it generated the `generated_server` package.
 This `main` lets you use reflection for development, and in production builds asserts that the reflect'ed handlers are equal.

 ```go
 package main